Transpoin/coft-project/README.md

 # coft-project
 This project is about making a website for giving food recommendation to users those that need help for choosing food to cook while staying at home, avoiding Covid-19.
 This project is created by https://github.com/Transpoin (me), https://github.com/christopherwibisono (Christopher Wibisono) and I Putu Djiorghi Pradhividya Raharja.
-Image Source:
 Image Source: https://indonesian.alibaba.com/product-detail/white-jasmine-rice-supplier-in-thailand-1600107080831.html, https://www.kompas.com/food/read/2020/11/23/070700875/resep-nasi-goreng-kampung-simpel-buat-sarapan, and https://id.wikipedia.org/wiki/Kecap.